 - Henrik Ibsen's The Wild Duck deconstructs the Wide-Eyed Idealist in the form of Gregers, a self-righteous meddler whose belief in exposing the family's problems so they can be solved, backfires spectacularly.
 The play can also be said to deconstruct Gregers´ counterpart Relling, a cynical psychologist who plays on people´s illusions.
 Which of the two who is morally right, is under heavy debate.

-- Doll's house also deconstructs All Devouring Black Hole Loan Sharks: the guy whom Nora is in huge debt with, Nils Krogstad, is... a human person with his own set of problems instead of a mere unidimensional Jerk Ass, and he does really need the money since he's just lost his job - and the boss who kicked him out is Nora's husband..
+- Doll's house also deconstructs All Devouring Black Hole Loan Sharks: the guy who Nora owes a large debt to, Nils Krogstad, is... a human person with his own set of problems instead of a mere unidimensional Jerk Ass, and he does really need the money since he's just lost his job - and the boss who kicked him out is Nora's husband..
 That, and having the final paying off of the loan cause more trouble than the loan itself ever did.
 If not for Kristine offering her help...

 - And there's Dr. Ranke and his deconstruction of Unrequited Love, since loving Nora from afar is extremely painful for a man who is actually about to die.